zakkk97/Poker-Cards-Recognition/Readme.md

 # GA Card Recognition
-This project implements a card recognition system using genetic algorithms and image processing techniques.
+This project implements a card recognition system using algorithms and image processing techniques.
 The system processes images of playing cards to identify their values and suits.